epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.rst

 Creating your top
 -----------------

-We can use these command to create an EPNix top:
+Use these commands to create an EPNix top:

 .. code-block:: bash